-Looking a little dull?
-You could try tricks like scrubbing your skin with exfoliants, or put a higher watt bulb above the bathroom mirror to brighten your complexion.
-But, your skin will never fully radiate and glow like healthy, youthful-looking skin if you’re not eating well.
+Is your skin looking a little dull?
+You could try tricks like scrubbing your skin with exfoliants or put a higher watt bulb above the bathroom mirror to brighten your complexion.
+But, your skin will never fully radiate and glow like healthy, youthful-looking skin if you're not eating well.
+Here we'll tell you the top foods that help brighten your skin.

-The skin can be divided into three layers: epidermis, dermis and hyperdermis.
+The skin can be divided into three layers: epidermis, dermis, and hypodermis.

 Brightening Nutrient: Vitamin A With about 1.6 billion skin cells on your body, turning over every 28 days, your body is constantly making skin cells.
 Eating foods that support cell growth can help ensure you're body is able to create the most beautiful skin possible.
 Vitamin A supports the growth of beautiful new skin cells – it plays a vital role in cell differentiation.
 In fact, as early as 1941 scientists have highlighted the importance of eating vitamin A rich foods for healthy skin after discovered a lack of vitamin A in a person's diet leads to abnormal skin growth.
 Carrots are a well-known source of vitamin A. Eating lots of carrots can give your skin a sort of tanned appearance – but, be careful as too much can make your skin look orange.